luapower/luapower-all/mmap.md

 	* 'wx' (read + write + execute)
 	* 'cx' (read + copy-on-write + execute)
 * `size`: the size of the memory segment (optional, defaults to file size).
-	* if size is given it must be > 0 or an error is raised.
+	* if given it must be > 0 or an error is raised.
-	* if size is not given, the file size is assumed.
+	* if not given, the file size is assumed.
 		* if the file is empty the mapping fails with `'file_too_short'` error.
 	* if the file doesn't exist:
 		* if write access is given, the file is created.